burghardt/easy-wg-quick/README.md

     cat wgclient_10.qrcode.txt

-To connect the whole network with a single Wireguard client running on an [OpenWRT] router, append generated [UCI] client configuration fragment to your router `/etc/config/network` file.
+To connect the whole network with a single WireGuard client running on an [OpenWRT] router, append generated [UCI] client configuration fragment to your router `/etc/config/network` file.